webcomics/dosage/doc/web/content/comics/KeenSpot_MakeshiftMiracle.md

 </script>
 <table class="comicinfo">
 <tr>
-<th>Description</th><td>Colby Reynolds searches for meaning in the world around him and discovers a place where dreams can come true, if hes willing to pay the price.</td>
+<th>Description</th><td>Colby Reynolds searches for meaning in the world around him and discovers a place where dreams can come true, if heÂs willing to pay the price.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://makeshiftmiracle.keenspot.com/">http://makeshiftmiracle.keenspot.com/</a></td>